California law places limitations on bulk purchases of certain types of firearms.

 California law has for decades1 generally prohibited people from purchasing more than one handgun from a licensed dealer per month,2 and accordingly, restricts dealers from selling a handgun to a buyer if they are notified by the California Department of Justice that the buyer has already applied to acquire another handgun from a dealer within the preceding 30-day period.3

-However, these restrictions do not apply to the secondary market of firearm transfers between unlicensed parties (individuals without a firearm dealer license), even when those transactions are processed through a licensed dealer in accordance with California law.7
+Beginning January 1, 2025, these restrictions will also apply to the secondary market of firearm transfers between individuals without a firearm dealer license.7

 Firearms dealers are required to post a notification on their premises, in block letters at least one inch in height, that notifies purchasers of these bulk purchase restrictions.8

 - Cal.
 Penal Code § 27535.